 As students and faculty, we are constantly on the move across campus, but while walking have you ever wondered about all the different buildings that are around us?
 Though Illinois Wesleyan is not a large campus, the number of buildings and their individual histories make up for its small size.
 The dates of acquisition and construction of each building range over time, creating a blend of older and newer buildings on campus.

 The most recent building, State Farm Hall, was finished in 2013 and replaced the Sheean library, constructed in 1968.
-Before the Sheean and State Farm Hall, the first building on IWU’s campus, Old North Hall, was built in roughly the same area and lasted from 1856 until 1966.
+Before the Sheean and State Farm Hall, the first building on IWU’s campus, Old North Hall, was built to the east, in roughly the same area as the current sidewalk leading to CLA, and lasted from 1856 until 1966.

 The Alumni Relations Office was created in 1991 on January 15th alongside the later dedication of well-used Baseball Field in honor of Jack Horenberger on April 11, 1999.
 Only a year later, on April 14, 2000 the Softball Field also held its inauguration when the Titans hosted North Park.